nwoke008/alx-low_level_programming/0x01-variables_if_else_while/README.md

-all possible different combinations of three digits
+all possible combinations of two two-digit numbers